 The great majority of the 1,850 comments received by the DoL, available on regulations.gov, expressed strong support for the new requirements.
 Some came from health organizations, such as the American Academy of Pediatrics, but most were comments from women organized by the advocacy group MomsRising and the National Partnership for Women and Families.
 Many women gave details about the challenges they faced when pumping milk at work for their children.

 A typical comment was this one from Erin Brighton: "I had to drag a chair from the choir room into the woman's bathroom in another part of the building.
 Frankly, it was gross.
 I was even given part-time pay because I would not be in my classroom and accessible to students during the time that I needed to be pumping or feeding my children if they were brought to school to be fed."

 Rep. Carolyn Maloney, D-N.Y., has been introducing breastfeeding promotion legislation since the late 1990s, but it was Sen. Jeff Merkley, D-Ore., who managed to include the new requirements in the 2010 law.
 Merkley, as a speaker of the Oregon state House in 2007 had also championed an Oregon breastfeeding law.

-Together, last August, Maloney and Merkley reintroduced the Breastfeeding Promotion Act, which builds on their success by extending the requirement to provide nursing mothers with space and time to pump beyond the hourly workers covered under the health care law.
+Together, last August, Maloney and Merkley reintroduced the Breastfeeding Promotion Act, which builds on their success by extending the requirement to provide nursing mothers with space and time to pump beyond the hourly workers covered under the health care law, it wouldn´t be a bad idea to get them a glider and ottoman for nursery to make it easier on them.
 It also includes a provision Maloney has been championing since 1998, which would amend the Civil Rights Act to prohibit employers from discriminating against workers who breastfeed.
 So far, Congress has taken no action on the legislation.

 The Labor Department did not return numerous requests for comment.